The relationship between the school, the home, and the Parish has been a foundation for success for over 100 years.

 Dear St. Ignatius School Families,

-After 18 months of navigating the impacts of COVID-19 as a community, St. Ignatius School is well prepared to welcome students back on September 8, 2021.
-For the 2021-2022 school year, all COVID related protocols will remain in place.
-Our re-opening plan is a complete and comprehensive plan that is unique to our School Facility based on the most up-to-date public health information and guidance available to us.
+After more than two years of navigating the impacts of COVID-19 as a community, St. Ignatius School is well prepared to welcome students back on September 7, 2022.
+For the beginning of the 2022-2023 school year, schools will be at the Limited Risk (GREEN) Level of pandemic preparedness.
+Therefore, there are no restrictions in place!
+However, St. Ignatius School remains ready to pivot to meet all Public Health guidelines that may be introduced during the school year.
+Our Caution (Yellow), Restricted (Orange) and Critical (Red) plans are complete and comprehensive plans that are unique to our School Facility based on the most up-to-date public health information and guidance available to us.
 Careful planning will ensure the safety and well-being of our students and our staff throughout the school year.
-It will also ensure that we can safely deliver programs that families rely upon such as our extended day program.
-Our school plan will continue to evolve as the COVID-19 situation changes, as consultations continue to occur with various governing bodies.

 - The Health and safety of our students and our staff